 Magnetic Resonance Imaging at TEA

-All scans were performed at TEA on a Philips Intera 1.5 Tesla scanner (Philips International, Amsterdam) at Astrid Lindgren Children’s Hospital in Stockholm as previously described (Skiöld et al. 2010; Skiöld et al 2012).
+All scans were performed at TEA on a Philips Intera 1.5 Tesla scanner (Philips International, Amsterdam) at Astrid Lindgren Children’s Hospital in Stockholm, as previously described (Skiöld et al. 2010; Skiöld et al 2012).
 Conventional MR images were evaluated by four independent observers (MM, MB, BS/SH, BH/UÅ; blinded to the clinical course, cUS findings and outcome), using a scoring system for structural brain abnormalities (Woodward et al. 2006; Inder et al. 2003).
 Five white matter (WM) items are graded from 1 (normal) to 3 (severe): abnormal WM signal, reduction in WM volume, cystic changes, myelination/ thinning of the corpus callosum, and ventricular dilatation, resulting in a total score between 5 and 15.
 According to these composite scores, data sets are categorised into four groups: ”no WM abnormalities” (5-6), ”mild” (7-9), ”moderate” (10-12) or ”severe WM abnormalities” (13-15).
 For the grey matter (GM), three items are graded from 1 (normal) to 3 (severe): abnormal signal in the cortical or deep GM, enlargement of the subarachnoid spaces, and delay in gyral maturation.
 Data sets are then categorised as “normal GM” (3-5) and “abnormal GM” (6-9).
-The interobserver agreement for group assignment was 98% and consensus was reached after discussion when opinions differed.
+The interobserver agreement for group assignment was 98%, and consensus was reached after discussion when opinions differed.

 Follow-up at age 30 months

 Follow-up was performed at 30 months corrected age within the framework of the EXPRESS project (Serenius et al. 2013).
 A control group of 85 term-born infants with similar age and sex distribution underwent the same follow-up assessments.
-For children who did not attend the research follow up (n=18/84), medical records from routine clinical follow-up (performed by either a neonatologist or a paediatric neurologist) were reviewed for information regarding neurological status.
+For preterm children who did not attend the research follow up (n=18/84), medical records from routine clinical follow-up (performed by either a neonatologist or a paediatric neurologist) were reviewed for information regarding neurological status.

 Neurological status (movements, posture, reflexes, and muscular tone) was assessed by a paediatric neurologist (BV) and categorized as “normal” or “abnormal” if neurological signs of cerebral palsy (CP) were present (SCPE-working-group.
 2000).
-A third category comprised children with “unspecific signs”, who did not fulfil the SCPE criteria for CP.
+A third category comprised children with “unspecific signs” , for example, mild muscular hypotonia, brisk reflexes, but not fulfilling the Surveillance of Cerebral Palsy criteria for diagnosis of CP (reference).
 The Bayley Scales of Infant and Toddler Development- III (BSITD-III) were performed on the same day as the neurological examination, assessing cognitive, language and motor development.
 The cut off level for severe delay (< -2 SD) was applied to the mean values of the regional term-born control group who had a mean cognitive composite score of 104 (SD ± 9.6, i.e. severe delay <85), a mean language composite score of 108 (SD ± 11.7, i.e. severe delay <85), and mean motor composite score of 117 (SD ±14.7, i.e. severe delay <88 (Skiöld et al. 2012).

 Statistics